Vicken-Ghoubiguian/node_world_server/README.md

 # Running the Docker container node_world_server from the offical Docker image from Docker Hub...
 docker container run -d --name node_world_server -p 80:80 wicken/node_world_server

-# Checking the IP address of the Docker container of the node_world_server application...
+# Checking the IP address of the Docker container of the node_world_server application (optional)...
 docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' node_world_server
 ```
 Congratulations, now the `node_world_server web` application is working.
 To access this application, type the following address in the bar of your browser: [`http://localhost/`](http://localhost/).
+You can also type in the search bar in the browser of your choice from the device () of your choice the host's IP adress.

 It's now your turn to play.
 Now enjoy...